StarRocks/starrocks/docs/loading/Spark-connector-starrocks.md

 > **NOTICE**
 >
-> Only users with the SELECT and INSERT privileges on a StarRocks table can load data into this table.
-You can follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant the required privileges.
+> Loading data into StarRocks tables with Flink connector needs SELECT and INSERT privileges.
+If you do not have these privileges, follow the instructions provided in [GRANT](../sql-reference/sql-statements/account-management/GRANT.md) to grant these privileges to a user.

 ## Version requirements